A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Other surveys

-A viable approach to QML stems from the quantum algorithms that speedup linear algebra-related tasks (see, e.g., \citep{wittek2014quantum,aaronson2015read,biamonte2017quantum,schuld2015introduction,havlivcek2019supervised}).
-In this context, several quantum extension of classical algorithms have already been proposed, for example, for clustering~\cite{kerenidis2018q,lloyd2013quantum,otterbach2017unsupervised}, Support Vector Machines~\cite{rebentrost2014quantum}, semidefinite programs (SDPs)~\cite{brandao2019QuantumSDP}, gradient descent for linear systems~\cite{kerenidis2020quantum}, PCA~\cite{lloyd2014quantum}, RBMs~\cite{amin2018quantum}, variational generation for adversarial learning~\cite{romero2021variational}, just to cite some.
-Biamonte et al. \cite{biamonte2017quantum}, and Schuld et al. \cite{schuld2015introduction} gave a lovely overview of the achievements and challenges of quantum-enhanced machine learning algorithms, considering aspects of both gate and adiabatic computational models.
-Basic algorithms for quantum machine learning, such as Grover's algorithm \citep{grover1997quantum}, quantum state "similarity" estimation, and the HLL algorithm \citep{harrow2009quantum}, are nicely reviewed in \citep{zhang2020recent}.
-The authors also illustrate how these algorithms (based on the quantum gate model) have been used in literature to speedup standard ML algorithms, like Support vector machine, $k$-means clustering, Principle Component Analysis, and Linear discriminant analysis.
-Some quantum operators and subroutines for ML are also reviewed in \citep{ablayev2020quantum1,ablayev2020quantum2}, with a particular focus on quantum solutions (using the gate model) for binary classification and k-Nearest Neighbour problems.
-Ciliberto et al. \cite{ciliberto2018quantum} covered quantum machine learning approaches with emphasis on theoretical aspects, such as computational complexity analysis, discussion on limitations of quantum ML, and challenging aspects like learning under noise.
+A viable approach to QML stems from the quantum algorithms that speedup linear algebra-related tasks (see, e.g., \citep{wittek2014quantum,biamonte2017quantum,schuld2015introduction,havlivcek2019supervised}).
+In this context, several quantum \h{extensions} of classical algorithms have already been proposed, for example, for clustering~\cite{kerenidis2018q,otterbach2017unsupervised}, Support Vector Machines~\cite{rebentrost2014quantum}, semidefinite programs~\cite{brandao2019QuantumSDP}, gradient descent for linear systems~\cite{kerenidis2020quantum}, PCA~\cite{lloyd2014quantum}, \h{and} variational generation for adversarial learning~\cite{romero2021variational}, just to cite some.
+Biamonte et al. \cite{biamonte2017quantum}, and Schuld et al. \cite{schuld2015introduction} gave \h{an} overview of the achievements and challenges of quantum-enhanced machine learning algorithms, considering aspects of both gate and adiabatic computational models.
+Basic algorithms for \h{QML}, such as Grover's algorithm \citep{grover1997quantum}, quantum state "similarity" estimation, and the HLL algorithm \citep{harrow2009quantum}, are reviewed in \citep{zhang2020recent}.
+The authors also illustrate how these algorithms (based on the quantum gate model) have been used in literature to speed up standard ML algorithms, like Support vector machine, $k$-means clustering, {PCA}, and Linear discriminant analysis. \h{Furthermore, in \citep{ablayev2020quantum1,ablayev2020quantum2} the authors review quantum solutions for binary classification and k-Nearest Neighbour problems}.
+Ciliberto et al. \cite{ciliberto2018quantum} covered quantum machine learning approaches with emphasis on theoretical aspects, such as computational complexity analysis, discussion on limitations of QML, and challenging aspects like learning under noise.
 Theoretical aspects of ML using quantum computers are also discussed in \cite{arunachalam2017guest}.
 Many other survey papers overview quantum algorithms for ML and their applications, see for example \cite{manju2014applications,aimeur2013quantum,bharti2020machine,dunjko2018machine,dunjko2020non,schuld2019quantum,ramezani2020machine} and references therein.